riccardomassi/GestioneBilancio/README.md

 # GestioneBilancio
-Exam project for the teaching of Object Programming, University of Computer Sciences of Modena and Reggio Emilia.
+Exam project for the teaching of Object-Oriented Programming; University of Computer Sciences of Modena and Reggio Emilia.